Incoterms: FCA – Free Carrier (named place of delivery)

 The seller delivers the goods, cleared for export, at a named place (possibly including the seller's own premises).
 The goods can be delivered to a carrier nominated by the buyer, or to another party nominated by the buyer.

 In many respects this Incoterm has replaced FOB in modern usage, although the critical point at which the risk passes moves from loading aboard the vessel to the named place.
 The chosen place of delivery affects the obligations of loading and unloading the goods at that place.

 If delivery occurs at the seller's premises, or at any other location that is under the seller's control, the seller is responsible for loading the goods on to the buyer's carrier.
-However, if delivery occurs at any other place, the seller is deemed to have delivered the goods once their transport has arrived at the named place; the buyer is responsible for both unloading the goods and loading them onto their own carrier.
+However, if delivery occurs at any other place, the seller is deemed to have delivered the goods once their transport has arrived at the named place; the buyer is responsible for both unloading the goods and loading them onto self own carrier.